 United Against Human Trafficking

-In partnership with UPS and United Way Worldwide, Metro United Way is collaborating on a broad effort to root out human trafficking.
+In partnership with UPS and United Way Worldwide, Metro United Way collaborated on a broad effort to root out human trafficking.

 The Issue